 This Appendix is circulated to Shareholders together with the Annual Report.
-Its purpose is to explain to the Shareholders the rationale and provide information to the Shareholders for the Proposed Renewal of the Share Buy-Back Mandate to be tabled at the AGM of the Company to be held by electronic means (via live webcast) on Wednesday, 26 April 2023 at 2.00 p.m.
+Its purpose is to explain to the Shareholders the rationale and provide information to the Shareholders for the Proposed Renewal of the Share Buy-Back Mandate to be tabled at the AGM of the Company to be held at The Sheraton Towers Singapore, 39 Scotts Road, Topaz room, Level 2, Singapore 228230 on Friday, 26 April 2024 at 2.00 p.m.